khaledosama999/distributed-locks/README.md

 - If the locks ttl expires and `unlock` was called on the lock, it won't unlock that section if it was already obtained by another lock

 ### Redis
 Guarantees are done by applying the red-lock algorithm and lua scripts to provide atomicity of any operation

 ### Postgres
-Guarantees are done by using `REPEATABLE READ ISOLATION` level for transactions to set/delete keys, the statement is a single insert statement with `ON CONFLICT` conditions updates the current row **only if it already expired** (checkout the [postgres storage file](./src/storage/postgres.ts)).
+Guarantees are done by using `REPEATABLE READ ISOLATION` level for transactions to set/delete keys, the statement is a single insert statement with `ON CONFLICT` with the key value condition, updates the current row **only if it already expired** (checkout the [postgres storage file](./src/storage/postgres.ts)).

+### MongoDB
+Using mongo default atomicity guarantees on single document, and unique index on the `_id` field